Kolach (cake): Europe

+North America

 In some parts of the US, especially in Texas, klobásník (or klobasnek), which contains sausage or other meat, is also called kolach, because the same kind of dough is used.
-This pastry is more closely related to a pig in a blanket, however.
+This bread is more closely related to a pig in a blanket, however.
 In contrast, a Czech koláč is always sweet.
 Unlike kolache, which came to the United States with Czech immigrants, klobásníky were first made by Czechs who had settled in Texas.
 In Texas, kolaches are often known among people not of Czech origin as "sweet kolaches" or "fruit kolaches", while klobasneks are called kolaches.

 Kolache are often associated with small towns in the midwestern United States, where they were introduced by Czech immigrants.
 They are served at church suppers and on holidays but also as an everyday comfort food.
 Recipes are usually passed down, with some including spices like mace or nutmeg.
 They can be filled with a combination of prune, apricot, cream cheese, poppy seed, or assorted other fillings.

 In Minnesota, kolache are often folded dough pastries with a jam, cottage cheese, or poppy seed filling.